-- Consultant and trainer with the National Council for Behavioral Health providing integrated care consultation and over 60 Case to Care Management training sessions across the United States for the past year, as well as numerous Integrated Health Learning Community projects in Michigan and Ohio.
+- Consultant and trainer with the National Council for Mental Wellbeing providing integrated care consultation and over 60 Case to Care Management training sessions across the United States for the past year, as well as numerous Integrated Health Learning Community projects in Michigan and Ohio.

 - Electronic Health Record Implementation Project Leader for six agencies

 - Electronic Health Record Implementation Training Leader for five agencies